Affiliate links on Android Authority may earn us a commission. Learn more.

-Lossless music streaming is the new game in town when it comes to the best music subscriptions.
+Lossless music streaming is the new game in town regarding the best music subscriptions.
 Promising superior quality sound over the lossy compression formats we’ve been dealing with for years, the marketing writes itself.
 Although those of you still rocking a physical CD music and FLAC collections have been ahead of the streaming game for quite some time.

-But, as we know, snake oil salesmen love the audio industry.
-So, is lossless audio streaming really worth the subscription?
+But, as we know, snake oil salesmen love the audio industry, and lossless audio streaming may not always be worth the subscription.
 Here’s a rundown of the pros, cons, realities, and basically everything else you need to know about the world of lossless music streaming services.

 What is lossless audio?

-When you stream music from the internet, file compression is a must — at least if don’t want to eat up your data allowance in a few hours.
+When you stream music online, file compression is necessary — at least if you don’t want to eat up your data allowance in a few hours.
 Compression falls into two distinct categories, lossy and lossless.
 Lossy compression throws away some data from the original file to save space, while lossless gives you an entirely faithful reproduction with no loss when decompressed.
-Obviously, this ignited a long-running debate about audio quality differences.
+This ignited a long-running debate about audio quality differences.

 Lossy compression saves on data but lossless offers source-exact sound quality

 Lossless music files use encoding algorithms specifically designed for optimal audio compression to shrink file sizes without compromising the quality.
 Decompress a lossless file and you have a bit-exact version of the source.
 Lossless file types, including FLAC and Apple’s ALAC, can offer compression ratios as high as 50%.

 |Stereo file sizes (16-bit 44.1kHZ)||WAV||AIFF||FLAC (typical)||MP3 (320Kbps)||MP3 (192Kbps)|

 |Stereo file sizes (16-bit 44.1kHZ)|